rbowsley/lamplighthelp/source/16-7-4_Adding_and_Editing_Custom_Tabs_and_Fields_to_work_and_other_records.markdown

 * You may also see fields about publishing, if you have the publishing module.
 See:
 Click save once you have completed the appropriate fields.

+**Adding Options to a Field**

+XXXXXXXXX See adding Options in Profile custom tabs - probably need to standardise between XXXXXX

 **Editing a tab**

 To edit a tab, select the tab in the left-hand column, and when the tab information shows in the middle column, double click on the text 'Tab name', and edit the existing information (as above)